22 Badass Jobs that Involve Travel

 Interpreting jobs are out there but you’ll need to be qualified and may need a Master’s Degree in Conference Interpretation.
-Interpreter is not the same as translator though.
+An interpreter is not the same as a translator though.
 An interpreter converts spoken languages.

 Read about How to Become a Conference Interpreter

 This is one of my favorites because you can truly live out your passion with a business plan.
 I’ve known people who are super passionate about yoga, scuba diving, surfing, or photography and then went off to teach in a foreign country.
 If you’re a scuba master, perhaps you can open a business on an island?
 Or if you’re a yoga master, there are so many yoga opportunities for instructors in places like Bali.
 Photographers set up shop by opening up photography tours and chefs can teach cooking classes.